LeeSteg/privatebebo/_posts/2019-03-19-DesignProcess.md

 ![Design No](/privatebebo/img/Design_HUD_No.jpg)

-Design your UI components such that there is no need to explicitely display “YOUR HEALTH IS LOW!”
+Design your UI components such that there is no need to explicitly display “YOUR HEALTH IS LOW!”

 ![Design NoNo](/privatebebo/img/Design_HUD_NoNo.jpg)